jitendrakyadav/pgmsolutions/readme.txt

 history

 /*** "top" command ***/
 The top command allows users to monitor processes and system resource usage on Linux.
 It is interactive(that means at run time it accepts input and at the same time provide/display output/result), and you can browse through the list of processes, kill a process, and so on.
+Open manual for "top" command i.e. "man top" to know more.
 Reference: 1. https://www.booleanworld.com/guide-linux-top-command/
 	   2. https://youtu.be/rloSW2TGGjU => "top" command & it's sub-commands usages